Detection Process

 Rejection

-Some PEM blocks are rejected instead of treated as actionable secrets:
+Some PEM blocks are rejected instead of being treated as actionable findings:

-- Public keys and certificates are public material.
+- Public keys and certificates are not secret material and are rejected as false positives.

 Example inline missing footer: